Kellytom/FileNameTagging/README.md

 `tag1- filename1.txt
 tag2- filename1.txt`

 At minimum, the helping program would give a view of the files sorted by tag.
 Then the files could be opened in their respective applications by hand.

 A more robust solution would allow the user to add tags, rename files, and open them on a click.
+An ordered list of files could be changes to insert, remove, or reorder the files.
+For example, if files were numbered 1 to 100, and a new file added at 57, everything after 57 would automatically be renumberd to 101.

 A list of links could be exported in various file formats, including HTML to make a webpage.

 #### Level 5: